awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 1. Extract the zip archive\.

 1. Install the driver by running the `install.ps1` PowerShell script from the extracted folder\.
 **Note**
-To avoid installation errors, run the `install.ps1` script as an administrator\.
+To avoid installation errors, run this script as an administrator\.

-1. Check if your AMI has enaSupport activated\.
+1. Check if your AMI has `enaSupport` enabled\.
 If not, continue by following the documentation at [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Windows Instances](enhanced-networking-ena.md)\.

 ## Part 3: Upgrading AWS NVMe drivers<a name="upgrade-nvme"></a>